April 5-7, 2024 Weekend 1 (Strake) AND May 3-5, 2024 Weekend 2 (Offsite)

-Powder Horn is designed to introduce and expose Venturing and Boy Scouting adult unit leaders to the activities and resources necessary to operate a successful outdoor/high adventure unit-level program.
-It is based on the eight core requirements and eighteen electives found in the Venturing Ranger program.
-It is intended to help adult leaders get out of the box in finding and using resources, and in the way they lead their unit-level high adventure programs.
+Powder Horn is offered once a year, so do not miss this chance to attend.
+Set your sights on a course that maximizes Scouting skills while bringing adrenaline, new activity ideas, and leadership to your unit.
+Powder Horn is designed to introduce and expose adults in troops, crews, and ships and the youth leaders to the activities, training, and resources necessary to manage a successful outdoor or high adventure unit-level program.
+It is based on the eight-core requirements and eighteen electives found in the Venturing Ranger program.
+It is intended to help leaders get out of the box in finding and using resources, and in the way, they lead their unit-level outdoor and high adventure programs.

-This course is a fun introduction to skills.
-Powder Horn does not train you to be an expert, or even to be self-sufficient in any aspect of outdoor skills.
-Units will most likely still need to find knowledgeable, trained, and certified individuals to provide a safe and exciting outdoor high adventure program.
-Powder Horn typically operates out of two venues—one three-day weekend at a council camp and one weekend in the Houston area.
+Powder Horn trainers do not teach participants to be an expert or even to be self-sufficient in any aspect of outdoor skills.
+Unit leaders will still need to find knowledgeable, trained, and certified individuals to help provide a safe and exciting outdoor high adventure program.

-- Expose participants to high adventure activities for older youth in troops, crews, ships and teams.
+- Expose participants to high adventure activities for older youth in troops, crews, and ships.

 - Provide an introduction to the resources and consultants available to successfully lead Scouting units through a program of high adventure.

-- Help Venturing and Scouting leaders feel comfortable offering challenging outdoor activities, while balancing fun with safety, health and responsibility.
+- Help adult and young adult leaders feel comfortable offering challenging outdoor activities while balancing fun with safety, health, and responsibility.

 - Youth must have completed the required leadership training for the unit in which they are registered (Introduction to Leadership Skills or National Youth Leadership Training).